brian-zZZ/Sentence-representation/README.md

   python main_BERTs.py "your specific args config"
   ```

-More args of each models please check the corresponding `main_x.py` file, and customize your training schedule.
+More args of each models please check the corresponding `main_xxx.py` file, and customize your training schedule.

 ## Performance comparison

 ![Global comparison](./results.png)

-BERTs outpeform other methods by absolute advantage, although it costs more time and hardware resources; Embedders and RNNs are not bad, close to each other; while TextCNN peforms pour, indicating it's not that suitable for sentence sementic similarity prediction.
+BERTs outperform other methods by absolute advantage, although it costs more time and hardware resources; Embedders and RNNs are not bad, close to each other; while TextCNN performs poor, indicating it's not that suitable for sentence semantic similarity prediction task.

 ## Infos & Acknowledgement